AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 * **[!UICONTROL Current cache size]**: Storage size of the locally downloaded assets.
 The information is displayed only after assets are downloaded using the app.
 * **[!UICONTROL Automatically download linked assets]**: The assets that are placed in the supported native Creative Cloud apps are fetched automatically if you download the original file.
 * **[!UICONTROL Maximum number of downloads]**: When downloading assets for the first time (via Reveal, Open, Edit, Download, or similar option), the assets are downloaded only if the batch contains less than this number.
 Default value is 50.
 Do not change if you are unsure.
 Increasing the value can lead to longer wait times and decreasing the value may not allow you to download the necessary assets or folders in one go.
 * **[!UICONTROL Upload Acceleration]**: When uploading assets, the application can use concurrent uploads to improve upload speed.
-You can increase the concurrency of the upload by moving the slider to the right side.
-The slider on the left-hand side means no concurrency (single-threaded upload), the middle corresponds to 10 concurrent threads, and the maximum setting to 20 concurrent threads.
-Please note that increasing concurrency leads to more resource consuption of the local desktop machine.
+You can increase the concurrency of the upload by moving the slider to the right.
+The slider on the far left-hand side means no concurrency (single-threaded upload), the middle position corresponds to 10 concurrent threads, and the maximum limit on far right-hand side corresponds to 20 concurrent threads.
+A higher concurrency limit requires more resource consumption of the local machine's processor.

 To update the unavailable preferences, log out of the AEM server.
 After updating the preferences, click ![Save preferences](assets/do-not-localize/save_preferences_da2.png) to save the changes.